Vatssss/QR-Code-Generator/README.md

 ## Features
 - **Generate QR Code**: Convert any text or URL into a QR code.
 - **Download Option**: Users can download the generated QR code as a PNG image.
-- **Center-aligned Interface**: The app's contents are center-aligned for a clean and visually appealing UI.

 ## Tech Stack
 - **Python**: The core programming language used for building the application.